Architectural Review Committee Checklist

 Right to Notice before and after Disciplinary Hearing

-Members are entitled to at least 10 days’ prior notice of any hearing held to impose any proposed discipline unless the Association’s governing documents require a longer notice period.
+Members are entitled to at least 10 days’ prior notice of any hearing held to impose any proposed discipline or to impose a monetary reimbursement charge for costs incurred by the association to repair damage, unless the Association’s governing documents require a longer notice period.
 The hearing must be held at least 5 days before the effective date of the discipline [CC §5855; Corp.
 Code §7341].
 CC §5855 is consistent with Corp.
 Code §7341 on the timing of the hearing, but it requires the notice to contain the date, time, and place of the hearing, the nature of the alleged violation and a statement that the member has a right to attend and address the board at the meeting.
 It also requires that the association must give a member written notice of any disciplinary action, either by personal delivery or “individual delivery” as provided in CC §4040 within 15 days after the “action,” i.e., presumably the decision to impose any discipline.
 Also, since Corp.
 Code §7341 states that the discipline cannot be effective until at least 5 days after the hearing, that timing presumably applies even if the notice is sent immediately after the hearing.
 The discipline is ineffective if the Board fails to comply with the CC §5855 requirements.
 [CC §5855(d)]

 Right to Speak at Meetings